zenbuffy/LiteraryClock/README.md

 Feel free to add one if you come across a time while reading, or to fork this repo to make updates to the source CSV file!

 # Thanks
 Immeasurable thanks to all who have contributed to this repo, fixing typos and code issues.
 Special thanks to @peterjaap for automating the image generation using git actions!
+Thanks also to the people submitting times via the Google Form:
+* Joel Becker
+* Jaap Meijers
+* Darryl Lee
+* and all the anonymous submitters!